m0g/officina/src/en/index.md

       nothing to pick up, hand over or lose.
   - q: Is there a phone booth or a meeting room?
     a: >-
-      Not at the moment.
+      No phone booth.
+For calls and small meetings you can use the basement – it does the job, but it's not a proper meeting room.
 If you're on video calls all day, come for a trial day first and see whether the space works for you.
   - q: Which floor is it on?
     a: >-
       The ground floor.
 If you have specific accessibility needs, write to us